CarVac/MeleeConchRuleset/ruleset.md

 The Analog Trigger outputs may be influenced by Analog Inputs.
-The Analog Inputs may be the analog part of a CADI but if the digital part of the CADI is used it must yoshi mode okay? limit to 49 (z-lightshield)
+The Analog Inputs may be the analog part of a CADI but if the digital part of the CADI is used it must

+yoshi mode okay? limit to 49 (z-lightshield)

+The relation between the Analog Trigger Input and the Analog Trigger Output must be linear from 0 to 49.

+ban pode emulation for this entirely: static mapping only between trigger input and trigger output

 ### Digital Input, Analog Output